AIR MEDICAL SAFETY STANDARDS

 We all have a responsibility to speak up if something seems out of place.
 If nothing else, just to clarify the plan as a precaution to ensure everyone knows what is going on.
 This is, in part, where closed-loop communication comes into play.
 Talk about the plan, reconfirm the plan with all involved, and report when the plan has been executed to reconfirm that what you or others on the team have done is still part of the plan.
 That's closing the loop.
 It works.
 It also frees up the minds of those who may question, "did we do this?" or "did we complete this task?".

-Knowing when to remain silent is also a critical skill, a "sterile cockpit" refers to the absence of any noncritical safety-related communication during critical phases of the flight such as takeoff, landing, and complex maneuvers.
+Knowing when to remain silent is also a critical skill, a "sterile cockpit" refers to the absence of any noncritical safety-related communication during critical phases of the flight such as takeoff, landing, and in controlled airspace with multiple aircraft present.

 Crew Resource Management